DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 FrameworkLibAPI.registerAPIforNativeCalls(delegateToRegister)
 ```

-We will anyway create this delegate together in a few sections, as it will be
+We will create it together in a few sections, and it will be used to fix
-needed to fix the issue with Unity not showing up.
+the issue we had with Unity not showing up.

 ## Communication: Native to Unity